the-turing-way/the-turing-way/book/website/reproducible-research/code-reuse/code-reuse-details.md

 You do not want to have details specific of your data or analysis parameters hardcoded into the code.
 If something can become a reusable function, separate it from the hardcoded parameters and turn it into something (re)usable on its own.
 Make the modules pure: given the same input, a pure function always returns the same value.
+Instead of specifying file paths inside the scripts, consider passing them as command line arguments for a more portable and general and reusable script.

 **See also**: [CodeRefinery Modular Code Development lesson](https://cicero.xyz/v3/remark/0.14.0/github.com/coderefinery/modular-code-development/master/talk.md/#1)